Your Guide to the Chief Hike in Squamish, BC: A Spectacular Experience

 The Chief Hike FAQs

-When is The Chief hike open?
+When is the Chief hike open?

 The Stawamus Chief hike is open year-round, but we recommend May to October as the best months, especially if you are taking kids along.
 November through April is typically cold, wet, and even snowy near the top, making for slippery and dangerous conditions.
 Try to avoid rainy days.
 The Chief is a popular hike and can get very busy on a sunny summer weekend!
 Choose weekends in May, June, September or October or weekdays during the summer months to avoid the crowds.